Tomic-Riedel/Flutter-Roadmap/README.md

 There is also the possibility to import fonts from a package (the one we looked at before).
 We will read how to do that and then we are almost done with the theming. https://flutter.dev/docs/cookbook/design/package-fonts

-We can import files like videos, images etc. from the assets in a similar way as with fonts.
-For this we do something similar to importing like fonts: https://flutter.dev/docs/development/ui/assets-and-images
+We can import files like videos, images, etc. from the assets in a similar way as with fonts.
+For this, we do something similar to importing fonts: https://flutter.dev/docs/development/ui/assets-and-images

 Great, now we are done with theming, let’s continue!